-When committing to a new digital marketing strategy, commercial real estate marketers should be wary of a few things.
+When committing to a new commercial real estate marketing strategy, marketers should be wary of a few things.
 With the overcrowded markets and constant construction in major metropolitan areas, it’s difficult to know how to distinguish your property.

 When the strategies being adopted are nontraditional, it’s hard for marketing veterans to understand how they add value.

-What most in the commercial real estate industry fail to realize is that digital marketing actually offers more measurable value than traditional methods.
+What most commercial real estate marketing professionals fail to realize is that digital marketing actually offers more measurable value than traditional methods.
 Traditional methods bring prospects and residents at largely unknown rates, whereas inbound marketing offers measurable results.